pointblankdev/dungeon-master/README.md

 - Salary payouts to specific members.
 - And more...

 Since extensions become part of the DAO, they have privileged access to everything else included in the DAO.
-The trick that allows for extension interoperability is a common authorisation check.
+The trick that allows for extension interoperability is a common authorization check.
 Privileged access is granted when the sending context is equal to that of the DAO or if the contract caller is an enabled DAO extension.
 It allows for extensions that depend on other extensions to be designed.
 They can be disabled and replaced at any time making DungeonMaster fully polymorphic.

 ## 3. Ownership control happens via sending context